Appears as soloist on: Mozart's Sinfonia Concertante

 She has participated in the Marlboro Music Festival, Chamber Music Northwest Festival, Portland Piano International Summer Festival, Pensacola Festival, Pittsburgh Summerfest, Bargemusic of New York, Festival Mozart in France, Siletz Bay and Astoria Festivals.
 In 2014, she was appointed Concertmaster of the Oregon Bach Festival and has toured with Asia Philharmonic Orchestra under Myung-Whun Chung.
 In addition, she has served as guest Concertmaster with the Utah Symphony.

-Born in Boston and raised in Lawrence, Kansas, Kwak studied briefly at the Vienna Hochschule für Musik, and graduated from Philadelphia’s Curtis Institute of Music in 1983.
-Among her teachers were Joseph Sivó, Ivan Galamian and Szymon Goldberg.
+Born in Boston and raised in Lawrence, Kansas, Kwak studied briefly at the Vienna Hochschule für Musik before entering the Curtis Institute of Music at the age of 12.
+Among her teachers were Joseph Sivo, Ivan Galamian, and Szymon Goldberg.

 Kwak is a founding member and Executive Director of Classical Up Close, a non-profit organization whose mission is to to make classical music accessible to all by presenting free chamber music concerts in neighborhoods around the Portland metro area where people live, work and play.